Spit bug most powerful jumping insect

 As spit bug nymphs progress through five stages they become more developed and transition from green to brown

-As spit bug nymphs progress through five stages they become more developed and transitions from green to brown.
+As spit bug nymphs progress through five stages, they become more developed and transition from green to brown.

 The froth isn’t actually spit–it is more akin to urine.
 To produce the froth the nymph secretes a liquid and simultaneously moves or pumps its body to create bubbles.
 Then it uses its hind legs to cover itself in the froth.